caiojhonny/simple-cookie-choices/README.md

 ## Usage

-If you want a Consent Bar, using this for init:
+To use a Consent Bar

 ```javascript
 SimpleCookieChoices.showCookieConsentBar('This site uses cookies to offer you a better browsing expirience.', 'Find out more on how we use cookies and how you can change your settings', '/cookie-policy.html', 'I accept cookies', 'I refuse cookies');
 ```

-If you want a Dialog Bar, using this for init:
+To use a Dialog Bar

 ```javascript
 SimpleCookieChoices.showCookieConsentDialog('This site uses cookies to offer you a better browsing expirience.', 'Find out more on how we use cookies and how you can change your settings', '/cookie-policy.html', 'I accept cookies', 'I refuse cookies');
 ```

-## Params
+## Parameters

-Parameters for plugin initialization
+Necessary parameters for the initialization of the plugin:

 ```cookieText``` Brief descriptive text about your privacy policy